 Now Set Smaller goals

-After you know the basic goals you want to have, you need to start pointing out which goals you want to attain in the short time span.
+After you know the basic goals you want to have, you need to start pointing out which goals you want to attain in a short time span.
 For example, the next five years?
 Start plotting a scheme for the next six months, the current year, next year.
 Do you want to learn Spanish?
 Figure out which month you would start learning it and how much time it could take you to learn.
 After that, as the list becomes sorted, you need to set goals day by day.
 Now, not every day can be the same so don’t make it yet.
 But, try to create a chart every now and then so you could enjoy your life as well without bringing monotony in.

 Further Reading: 9 Life Goals You Should Focus On In Your Twenties